Nevuqe/developer-portal/about/index.md

 ### Security & Privacy

-UQC is designed for utmost security and privacy.
-We take vulnerabilities seriously when it comes to UQC, see [Security](support/security/), so that's why we chose FreeBSD as our base.
-Not only does it provide great compatibility for its users, but it provides security on a daily basis.
+We have fixed numerous critical vulnerabilities, which can be found [here](https://www.cvedetails.com/vulnerability-list/vendor_id-6/Freebsd.html), and have improved how drivers are loaded and unloaded.
+We have also removed legacy drivers from the kernel, as in the present they are unnecessary and can be downloaded after installation.

-To accomplish this, we are in the process of drastically changing our version of FreeBSD.
-We have fixed numerous critical vulnerabilities in the base kernel, which can be found [here](https://www.cvedetails.com/vulnerability-list/vendor_id-6/Freebsd.html), and have improved how drivers are loaded and unloaded.
-We have also removed legacy drivers from the kernel, as in this day and age they are unnecessary and can be downloaded after installation.
+We have also improved many security vulnerabilities based in FreeBSD-Current (14.0), among more.